Vernon A. Walters: 1940s and 50s

 Walters joined the Army in 1941 and was one of the over 12,000 Ritchie Boys serving at Camp Ritchie.
 Soon after he was commissioned.
 He served in Africa and Italy during World War II.
 He served as a link between the commands of the Brazilian Expeditionary Force and U.S. Fifth Army, earning medals for distinguished military and intelligence achievements.

 He served as an aide and interpreter for several Presidents.
 He was at President Harry S. Truman's side as an interpreter in key meetings with America's Spanish- and Portuguese-speaking Latin American allies.
 His language skills helped him win Truman's confidence, and he accompanied the President to the Pacific in the early 1950s, serving as a key aide in Truman's unsuccessful effort to reach a reconciliation with an insubordinate General Douglas MacArthur, the Commander of United Nations forces in Korea.

 In Europe in the 1950s, Walters served President Dwight Eisenhower and other top US officials as a translator and aide at a series of NATO summit conferences.
 During this period he participated in the famous visit of Eisenhower to General Franco.
 He also worked in Paris at Marshall Plan headquarters and helped set up the Supreme Headquarters Allied Powers in Europe.
 He was with Vice President Richard Nixon in 1958 when an anti-American crowd stoned their car in Caracas, Venezuela.
 Walters suffered facial cuts from flying glass.
 The Vice President escaped injury.

 1960s

 In the 1960s, Walters served as a U.S. military attaché in France, Italy, and Brazil.
 In 1961, he proposed an American military intervention in Italy if the Socialist Party had participated in the Government.
+Walters was sent to Brazil in 1962 after a meeting between President John F. Kennedy and ambassador Lincoln Gordon, in which they discussed ways to sabotage or overthrow the left-wing Brazilian government of João Goulart.
+Goulart was eventually ousted in the 1964 coup that brought a military dictatorship to power for the next two decades.
+According to political scientist Anthony Pereira, Walters' role in the coup was an important one, yet "one that is still not fully understood due to the persistence of classified documents that have not been made public".

 While serving as a military attaché in Paris from 1967 to 1972, Walters played a role in secret peace talks with North Vietnam.
 He arranged to smuggle National Security Advisor Henry Kissinger into France for secret meetings with a senior North Vietnamese official, and then smuggle him out again.
 He accomplished this by borrowing a private airplane from an old friend, French President Georges Pompidou.
 He had previously been chosen by Richard Nixon to be their translator/interpreter during Pompidou's 1970 trip to the United States.